Using Food Stamps For Online Grocery Shopping Is Getting Easier

 Last week, Amazon rolled out benefits aimed at low-income shoppers, letting customers sign up its credit card or get a separate card they can reload with cash at most convenience stores.
 In 2017, the company started offering Amazon Prime memberships at a discounted rate for recipients of government aid.

-The reaction to Amazon's new programs have been mixed.
-The credit card is available to people with bad credit or no credit at all, and offers 5% cash back on purchases.
-However, the interest rate is higher than an average credit card, according to The Washington Post.
+The reaction to Amazon's new programs has been mixed.
+The credit card is available to people with bad credit or no credit at all and offers 5% cash back on purchases.
+However, the interest rate is higher than that of an average credit card, according to The Washington Post.

-Walmart and Amazon have been increasingly moving into each others' turf.
+Walmart and Amazon have been increasingly moving into each other's turf.
 As Amazon aims to broaden its customer base in low-income communities, Walmart is rolling out services designed to attract more affluent customers.
 Last year, Walmart introduced Jetblack, an invitation-only personal shopping service in New York.
 Walmart has also been offering higher-end brands on Walmart.com.

 Editor's note: Amazon and Walmart are among NPR's sponsors.